Woven baskets and handmade art on display at Ubud Art Market, Bali

 Opening hours: 9am-5pm

-6. Bedugul Traditional Market, CANDIKUNING
+6. Bedugul Traditional Market, Candikuning: Best for Fruit and Vegetables

 Fresh fruit on display in baskets at Bedugul Traditional Market, Bali